-Overall this forecast, like past forecasts, continues to support that the 30 year fixed rate mortgages are anticipated to rise at a slow and steady rate over the next couple of years.
-We can expect fluctuations in the rate as they will not consistently increase over the forecasted period but will meander around the average.
-The rates appear to remain favorable in the outlook and support continued economic growth particularly in the housing sector.
+Overall this forecast, like past forecasts, continues to support that the 30-year fixed rate mortgages are meandering upwards at a slow rate while the out year rate forecast seems to be becoming more aggressive.
+We can expect fluctuations in the rate as they will not remain stagnant but will slightly deviate around the quarterly average.

 CLICK HERE for more information on VA Home Loans.